chrios/foodmate/README.md

   ```
 - Log out of MySQL and use the SQL schema script to create the database
   ```
+  exit
-  mysql -u username -p ca <foodmate.sql
+  sudo mysql -u username -p ci < /var/www/foodmate/application/sql/foodmate.sql
   ```

+### Application Configuration

-You need to load some configuration varialbes into the $db['default'] array in the CodeIgniter database configuration file at application/config/database.php:
+You need to load some configuration variables into the $db['default'] array in the CodeIgniter database configuration file at application/config/database.php:
 - hostname
 - username
 - password
 - database

-### Application Configuration

 Modify the application/config/config.php file, at minimum, setting the following:
 ```